Red-backed mousebird

+Description

+Its average size ranges from 11 to 15 inches and it weighs around 1 to 3 ounces.

+Like other mousebirds, Colius castanotus possesses feathers that resembles the soft fur of a mouse, but it is notable for its red or chestnut patch on it back.
+The red-backed mousebird is not adapted for long-distance flights.
+The wings of the mousebird are described as short and rounded.

+The longevity of the red-backed mouse is 10 to 12 years.

-Location and habitat
+Range and habitat

 River borders that provide water sources for vegetation like trees and bushes are the prefect ideal homes for mousebirds.
 Their environment is located near the rivers between borders both southern Angola and northern Namibia.
 The red-backed mousebird prefers less dense forests than those favorable to other mousebirds.
 Shrubs are also favored, especially with thorns, to keep predators away from their nests.

 The red-backed mousebird's nest structure is characterized as "cup-like, thick and untidy state".

-Physical Features

-Like other mousebirds, Colius castanotus possesses feathers that resembles the soft fur of a mouse, but it is notable for its red or chestnut patch on it back.
-Its average size ranges from 11 to 15 inches and it weighs around 1 to 3 ounces.
-The red-backed mousebird is not adapted for long-distance flights.
-The wings of the mousebird are described as short and rounded.
-The longevity of the red-backed mouse is 10 to 12 years.